kunalkushwaha/docker-workshop-book/Chapter1/docker-commands.md

     $ docker exec -it <container-name| id>
     ```

      - Never run sshd in docker container. ``exec`` command enters into container namespace and runs the command.
-      - Always use this.
+     - Always use ``docker exec``.

 - To Stop container

     ```
     $ docker stop <container-id>
     ```

 - To start the old container again.

     ```
     $ docker start <container-id>
     ```

 - To remove container

     ```
     docker rm <container-id>
     ```

-    So What we saw is how to run containers and do other operations in container.
+So in this section we saw, how to run containers and do various operations on container.